turbinelabs/developer/reference/configuration.md

 - You've created a zone.

-- You've also set up a Domain ("your.testbed.io") which is conceptually served by a single application (“prismatic-spray”).
+- You've also set up a Domain <my.example.domain> which is conceptually served by a single application (“prismatic-spray”).

 - Following these, you've created a Cluster, which is set of instances all